 Alumni of the year

-Our community of more than 300,000 alumni has made a significant impact around the globe in science, the arts, medicine, sport, business and public life.
-Each year, we recognise a graduate who has made an outstanding contribution through the Alumni of the Year Awards.
+Our global community of more than 300,000 alumni makes a major impact in science, the arts, medicine, sport, business and public life.
+Our alumni of the year:

 Left blind at the age of 11 by a genetic condition that was subsequently diagnosed, Jack Garner is the first member of his family to go to University and shrugged off any obstacles to earn a first class degree.